Print This Bible Study

 1) Solomon Properly Equipped

-Solomon’s ability to judge among his people in a unique manner through the wisdom and knowledge that the Lord had bestowed began to be displayed through a decision that he rendered concerning two women and a child.
+Solomon’s ability to judge among his people in a unique manner through the wisdom and knowledge that the Lord had bestowed began to be displayed through a decision which he rendered concerning two women and a child.
 These two women dwelled alone in the same house, and both had given birth to sons, one three days before the other.
 The son born last died one night because his mother lay upon him; and as the other mother slept with her son at her side, the mother of the dead child took the living child from his mother’s side and placed the dead child in its stead.
 However, upon awakening, the mother now in possession of the dead child realized that the child was not hers and found that her child was still alive and being claimed by the other mother.
 Not being able to resolve the matter between themselves, their case was brought before Solomon.

-And this is exactly what occurred.
+And that is exactly what occurred.
 The true mother pleaded for the child’s life, telling Solomon to not harm the child but to give him to the other woman.
 The other woman, whose child had died, on the other hand, insisted that the child be divided.
-Solomon then knew which of the two was telling the truth, and the child was returned to his true mother (1 Kings 3:16-27).
+Solomon then knew which of the two women was telling the truth, and the child was returned to his true mother (1 Kings 3:16-27).

-Solomon’s wisdom in this matter spread throughout all Israel, and the people “feared the king: for they saw that the wisdom of God was in him, to do judgment.”
+Solomon’s wisdom in this matter spread throughout all Israel, and the people “feared the king, for they saw that the wisdom of God was in him to administer justice.”
 Not only did God give Solomon wisdom to judge in all matters, but Solomon possessed wisdom of such a nature that it spread throughout the entire known world.
-His wisdom “excelled the wisdom of all the children of the east country, and all the wisdom of Egypt.
-For he was wiser than all men . . . and his fame was in all nations round about . . . and there came of all people to hear the wisdom of Solomon, from all the kings of the earth, which had heard of his wisdom” (1 Kings 3:28; 4:29-34).
-The queen of Sheba came “to prove him with hard questions” (1 Kings 10:1ff), and in the end stated,
+His wisdom “excelled the wisdom of all the men of the East and all the wisdom of Egypt . . . and all the wisdom of EgyptFor he was wiser than all men . . . and his fame was in all the surrounding nations . . .
+And men of all nations, from all the kings of the earth who had heard of his wisdom, came to hear the wisdom of Solomon” (1 Kings 3:28; 4:29-34).
+The queen of Sheba came “to test him with hard questions” (1 Kings 10:1ff), and in the end stated,

 It was a true report that I heard in my own land of your acts and of your wisdom.

 Howbeit I believed not the words, until I came, and my eyes had seen it: and, behold, the half was not told me: your wisdom and prosperity exceeds the fame of which I heard.
-(I Kings 10:6b, 7)
+(1 Kings 10:6b, 7)

 2) Christians Properly Equipped